mikesjun/Udacity-Modern-Apartment/README.md

 3D Studio Max 2017  --  Made 3D models for the lampshade and the bed.

---  Added sound of rain in background
+--  Added sound of rain in the background

 --  Added rainstorm effects using free asset